Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Concentration of measure and natural spontaneous collapse

-In contrast, a classical interaction as defined above is local, since it is related to the domain where all the properties of the systems are well defined.
-A possible example of a classical interaction is gravity, as is discussed in {\it section 7}.
+In contrast, a classical interaction as defined above can be described directly in terms of local variables, since a classical interaction is dominant only on the domain ${\bf D}_0$ where all the observable properties of the system defined by $1$-Lipschitz functions $f:T^*TM\to \mathbb{R}$ are well defined locally in spacetime ${\bf M}_4$.
+This constraint is consistent with the causal structure of the sub-quantum degrees of freedom.
+The relevant example of a classical interaction of this type is gravity, as we will discuss in {\it Chapter} \ref{Chapter on emergence of gravity}.